yli153/recipe-app/README.txt

 that App calls FilteredList and FavoriteSection; FilteredList calls TopBar and DisplayList; and DisplayList calls PastryCard.

     App.js holds the data for both the original recipe list and the favorite recipe list as states and renders all the sub-components by directly calling FilteredList and FavoriteSection.
-It also possesses the addFavorite and removeFavorite functions which update the favorite recipe list accordingly to user input.
+It also contains the addFavorite and removeFavorite functions which update the favorite recipe list accordingly to user input.
 FilteredList takes care of all the filtering and sorting functionalities and renders two other sub-components: TopBar and DisplayList.
 TopBar creates the navigation bar where users will be able to select different filtering categories and sorting features whereas DisplayList calls the sub-component PastryCard to create individual pastry cards and formulate a card deck.
-Lastly, the sub-component FavoriteSection handles the addition and removal of recipes from the favorite and calculates the total time (including both prep and cook time) of the favorite recipes.
+Lastly, the sub-component FavoriteSection handles the addition and removal of recipes from the favorite and calculates the total prep time, total cook time and total time (prep + cook) of the favorite recipes.

 2) How data is passed down through components